 That said, I love working from home.

-Right now I’m in my little basement office with the heater blaring (Wisconsin, people), and listening to my girls giggling and racing all over the living room above me.
+Right now I’m in my little basement office with the heater blaring (Wisconsin, people), and listening to my older girls giggling and racing all over the living room above me.

 Not only am I able to participate in their life as often as they want me to, I can have a “non-children” adventure that provides for my family at the same time. #winwin